jessicarush/javascript-notes/data_types.md

 **Null** | Represents an empty value.|
 **Undefined** | Represents a missing value.
 Automatically assigned to variables that have just been declared or to formal arguments for which there are no actual arguments.|
 **Symbols** | (new to ES6) Used as the key for an object property when the property is intended to be private, for the internal use of a class or an object.|
 **Objects** | Refers to a compound value where you can set properties that each hold their own values of any type.
 Functions and arrays are considered subtypes of the object type.
-In fact, functions are simply considered *callable objects*.∏
+In fact, functions are simply considered *callable objects*.

 ## Table of Contents